 Illustrative examples which, may amount, prima facie, to a student being considered Unfit to Practise are listed within Appendix 1.

-4. Initiation of Procedures and Investigation by College of Fitness to Practise
+4. Initiation of Procedures and Investigation by Faculty/School of Fitness to Practise

-Any student, staff member, patient/service user or member of the public may refer concerns about a student’s fitness to practise to the student’s College orally or in writing.
-Concerns can be directed to the Head of College if it is not known to whom the concern should be referred.
+Any student, staff member, patient/service user or member of the public may refer concerns about a student’s fitness to practise to the student’s Faculty/School orally or in writing.
+Concerns can be directed to the relevant Executive Dean if it is not known to whom the concern should be referred.

-The College shall direct the matter to the Head of College or nominee, as soon as possible.
+The Faculty/School shall direct the matter to the Executive Dean or nominee, as soon as possible.

-Once the case is referred to the Head of College or designated nominee [hereinafter referred to as “the College nominee”], he/she shall arrange for the concern to be investigated and shall notify the student, in writing, of the following:
+Once the case is referred to the Executive Dean (or designated nominee), they shall arrange for the concern to be investigated by a Case Officer and the Case Officer shall notify the student, in writing, of the following:

 - The details of the allegations/concerns against the student;